Drive Continuous Improvement in Your Program

 The success of the Network depends on the members.
 Joining the Q.I.
 Network represents a commitment to actively participate and apply the learning in one’s own program.
 The following are delineated in our application:

-- Programs will upload identified data 30 days in advance of scheduled sessions (our data partners are available to assist your staff in this process).
+- Programs will upload identified data on a timely basis to ensure accurate benchmarking across the Network (our data partners are available to assist your staff in this process).

-- Programs commit to implementing a quality improvement initiative during the year and be willing to share your experience with other participants.
+- Programs commit to implementing a quality improvement initiative during the year and be willing to share their experience with other participants.

 Pricing & Payment